 The NoSQL database structures include the following classifications:

 — Each item is stored as a “key” (unique identifier) along with its value.
-This is the most simple version of a NoSQL database.
+This is the most simple version of a.
 Examples include Redis and Aerospike.

 — Designed to handle large dataset queries.
 Data is stored in columns instead of rows, which makes it more efficient to query data in frequently-referenced columns, and to store sparse data (where rows may have only a few data values spread across the many columns).
 Examples include such as Apache Cassandra, HBase and Scylla.

 — Hold social connections and other networks of data information.
 Examples include Neo4J and Giraph.

 Modern enterprises do not view SQL and NoSQL as an either/or proposition.
 A survey at the latest DeveloperWeek conference found that 44 percent of organizations use multiple databases.
 Among those, 75 percent use a combination of SQL and NoSQL databases.